Applying to the Women’s Peacebuilding Leadership Program (WPLP)

 Students accepted into this program must be available for five weeks during May and June 2016, for one week in January 2017, for two weeks in June 2017, and for three days in December 2017.
 Participants must also be able to commit time to intensive coursework from July – December 2016 and intensive intervention implementation from February – November 2017.

 The Women’s Peacebuilding Leadership Program (WPLP) is a program of EMU’s Center for Justice and Peacebuilding (CJP).
 CJP equips and sustains individuals, groups and communities to work for justice and peace through education, training, practice, and research in order to creatively work for long-term sustained, structural change, whether in an organization, community, or on a large-scale level.
 Through WPLP, participants will become more effective peacebuilding leaders and carry out positive change processes in their organizations, communities, and/or countries.

 Ready to apply?

-To apply to WPLP, click here.
+Apply to WPLP online today!
 The application deadline is 15 November 2015.
 Incomplete applications will not be considered.
-Only shortlisted candidates will be contacted.
+Only short-listed candidates will be contacted.